tytan652/rfcs/text/0045-add-notion-of-protocol.md

 # Summary
-- Add notion of service protocol in libobs and OBS Studio
+- Define supported protocols for services and outputs in libobs and OBS Studio
 - Outputs for streaming are registered with one or more compatible protocols and codecs
 - Only codecs compatible with the output and the service are shown
 - Audio codec can be chosen if various compatible, the encoder implementation can be chosen in advanced output mode.